Highway Vehicles - Hydraulic Hybrid Passenger Vehicle (Test Bed 3)

 Statement of Test Bed Goals

-The overall goal of this project is to realize hydraulic hybrid powertrains for the passenger vehicle segment which demonstrate both drastic improvements in fuel economy and good performance.
+The overall goal of this project is to realize hydraulic hybrid powertrains for the passenger vehicle segment which demonstrate both excellent fuel economy and good performance.
 As a test bed project, it also drives and integrates associated projects by identifying the technological barriers to achieving that goal.
-The design specifications for the vehicle include: (i) fuel economy of 70 mpg under the federal drive cycles; (ii) an acceleration rate of 0-60 mph in 8 seconds; (iii) the ability to climb a continuous road elevation of 8%; (iv) meeting California emissions standards; and (v) size, weight, noise, vibration and harshness comparable to similar passenger vehicles on the market.
-Resulting powertrains must demonstrate advantages over electric hybrids to be competitive.
+The design specifications for the vehicle include: (i) fuel economy of 70 mpg under the federal drive cycles; (ii) an acceleration rate of 0-60 mph in 8 seconds; (iii) the ability to climb a continuous road elevation of 8%; (iv) emissions meeting California standards; and (v) size, weight, noise, vibration and harshness comparable to similar passenger vehicles on the market.
+Power trains produced in the scope of this project must demonstrate advantages over electric hybrids to be competitive.

 Test Bed Role in Support of Strategic Plan

 Test Bed 3 directly supports goal 2: improving the efficiency of transportation.
-Efficiency is achieved by utilizing fluid power to create novel hybrid powertrains for passenger vehicles.
-The powertrains integrate high efficiency components and hydraulic fluids (thrust 1), compact energy storage (thrust 2) and methodologies for achieving quiet operation (thrust 3) from related CCEFP projects.
+Efficiency is achieved by utilizing hydraulic assist to enable operating the engine at or near its “sweet spot” and regenerating brake energy.
+The power trains integrate high efficiency components, hydraulic fluids and energy management algorithms (thrust 1), compact energy storage (thrust 2) and methodologies for achieving quiet operation (thrust 3) from related CCEFP projects.

 Description and Explanation of Research Approach

-The high power density of hydraulics makes it an attractive technology for hybrid vehicles since it should be able to provide both high mileage and high performance.
+The high power density of hydraulics makes them an attractive technology for hybrid vehicles, especially since the battery required for electric hybrids can be eliminated.
 A few hydraulic hybrid vehicles have been developed for heavy, frequent stop-and-go applications such as garbage or delivery trucks.
 However, hydraulic hybrids have not yet reached the much larger passenger vehicle market.
-In order to succeed in this market, hydraulic hybrid drivetrains must overcome limitations in component efficiency, energy storage density, and noise.
-These barriers represent worthwhile challenges that stretch the envelope of existing fluid power technologies.
+In order to succeed in this market, hydraulic hybrid drive trains must overcome limitations in component efficiency, energy storage density, and noise.
+These barriers represent worthwhile challenges that stretch the envelopes of existing fluid power technologies.

+TB3 focuses on power-split architectures, which are not as well studied as other hydraulic hybrid architectures.
+Power-splits combine the positive aspects of a series and parallel drive train.
 This test bed is currently developing two hydraulic hybrid passenger vehicles, each of which offers unique research benefits.
-The “Generation I” vehicle (see Fig. 1) was built in-house using the platform of a utility vehicle (Polaris “Ranger”).
-The vehicle has been outfitted with a modular powertrain.
+The “Generation 1” vehicle (Figure 1) was built in-house using the platform of a utility vehicle (a Polaris “Ranger”) connected to an in-house built hydrostatic dynamometer.
+The vehicle has been outfitted with a modular power train.
 This enables experimenting with different pump, motor and energy storage technologies, including those developed in complementary CCEFP projects.
-However, this vehicle cannot be driven at speeds higher than about 25 MPH due to concerns about vehicle stability.

-The “Generation II” vehicle is being developed in partnership with Folsom Technologies International (FTI).
+The “Generation 2” vehicle is being developed in partnership with Folsom Technologies International (FTI).
 It is built on the platform of a F-150 pickup truck, which has refined vehicle dynamics capable of highway speeds.
 Its power-train utilizes a custom-built continuously variable power split hydraulic transmission developed by FTI which will be complemented with hydraulic accumulators to enable hybrid operation.
-The powertrain is built as a compact, integrated, self-contained package.
-However, the integrated package prevents changing the hydraulic pump/motors or instrumenting them individually.
+The power train is built as a compact, integrated, self-contained package.
+However, the integrated package prevents changing out the hydraulic pump/motors or instrumenting them individually.
 Also, the transmission is not optimally sized for hybrid operation and presents some control restrictions when operated in hybrid modes.
-Therefore, the “Generation I” vehicle is being continued despite the pending availability of the roadworthy “Generation II” vehicle.
+Therefore, the “Generation 1” vehicle is being continued despite the pending availability of the roadworthy “Generation 2” vehicle.